 She lives adjacent to Clementi MRT Station and like most people, commutes to the central region.
-She typically works 6 days a week, and often uses the car on her off day to run errands and visit with friends and family.
-On her working days, the car is driven from her home directly to her workplace and then parked there for the entire duration of her shift.
-Likewise, when she returns home, the car is parked at the HDB car park.
+She typically drives to work 6 days a week.
+And often uses the car on her off day to run errands and visit with friends and family.
+On her working days, she drives directly to her workplace and then parks there for the entire duration of her shift.
+Likewise, when she returns home, she parks the car at the HDB car park.
 There is a food centre nearby so she typically doesn’t use the car after she returns home, though she might swing by a restaurant to get take away on her way back from work.

 It is easier to compare the cost of different means of transportation by converting the costs into a per day basis.
 I compared the estimated cost of her car on a per day basis to that of taking a taxi or other form of transport.
 Here’s what I come up with.

 Driving Your Own Car:

 - Assuming her salvage value is $5000, she is paying $10,000 per year for “use” of the car. ($35,000 – $5000 = $30,000.
 For a period of 3 years, that = $10,000 per year).